kodamaChameleon/ghunt-maltego/README.md

 | Review Location | ✅         |maltego.Location   |
 | Review Photos   | ❌         |                   |

-*If a Ghunt feature isn't listed here, then it's probably not currently supported by ghunt-maltego*
+*If a Ghunt feature isn't listed here, then it's probably not currently supported by ghunt-maltego.*

 ### 💡 Demo